Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Experiment

 \textbf{Impact of PRPS supervision form.} We compare PRPS with single-point impulse and unconstrained Gaussian supervision.
 As shown in Tab.~\ref{tab:ab_PRPS_uavb}, impulse supervision decreases Recall from 94.44 to 90.22 and increases Fa from 1.02 to 2.85, reducing F1 from 97.05 to 94.27.
 Gaussian supervision improves Recall to 93.76 but still yields higher Fa of 2.44 and lower F1 than PRPS.
 As shown in \cref{fig:abprps}, impulse supervision suffers from gradient starvation under extreme foreground–background imbalance, while isotropic Gaussian lacks the response-adaptive modulation guided by local radiometric structure, leading to less discriminative peaks in clutter.
 By encoding Gaussian responses consistent with infrared point-target characteristics, PRPS enables stable centroid-oriented spatial probability regression and suppresses spurious peaks.

 \textbf{Impact of PRPS scale.} We vary $\sigma$ to analyze scale sensitivity.
 As shown in Tab.~\ref{tab:ab_PRPS_uavb}, $\sigma = 2$ achieves the best F1 of 97.05.
 When $\sigma = 1$, Recall drops to 88.60 and Fa rises to 5.26; when $\sigma = 3$, Fa decreases to 0.67 but Recall declines to 92.50.
 A small $\sigma$ provides insufficient supervision density, while a large $\sigma$ over-smooths probability peaks and weakens centroid separability.
 The moderate scale best matches the intrinsic spatial extent of infrared small targets and yields balanced probabilistic regression.
+This trend further clarifies that PRPS is not intended to reconstruct target contours; instead, it should provide a compact, centroid-oriented local probabilistic response for localization.

 \textbf{Impact of resolution preservation.} We vary the output stride to evaluate high-resolution representation in HRPE.
 As shown in Tab.~\ref{tab:ab_hrpe_uavb}, stride 8 reduces Recall to 83.98 and increases Fa to 22.38, severely degrading F1.
 Stride 2 slightly lowers Fa to 0.81 but does not improve F1 and increases FLOPs from 7.68 to 26.77.
 Excessive downsampling weakens fragile small-target representations under low-SNR conditions, undermining structured probabilistic response modeling.
 Overly fine resolution increases structural redundancy without clear discriminative gain.
 Stride 4 provides the best balance within the encoder-only framework.